Access for Individuals with Disabilities

 RELATED TOPICS: Countermeasures and Safety Effectiveness, Design and Engineering Guidance, Equity

-Transportation networks must be accessible to and usable by people of all ages and abilities.
-This includes pedestrians using wheelchairs, pedestrians with vision loss, individuals with cognitive disabilities, and older adults with limited mobility and/or limited vision or hearing.
-Agencies cannot discriminate against those with a disability when building, altering, or reconstructing public facilities.
-Public facilities include sidewalks, buildings, and street crossings.
-While all design guidance and recommended solutions for pedestrian travel apply to those with disabilities, details become important to ensure access is provided.
-The United States Access Board provides guidelines for making streets and sidewalks in the public rights-of-way accessible, considering aspects ranging from the slope of sidewalks, ramps, and crosswalks to the timing of traffic signals and inclusion of Accessible Pedestrian Signals (APS).
-FHWA requirements under Section 504 of the Rehabilitation Act of 1973 include oversight of State and local entities and recipients of Federal funds that are responsible for roadways and pedestrian facilities to ensure that they do not discriminate on the basis of disability in any highway transportation program, activity, service or benefit they provide to the public.
+Transportation networks should be designed to support people of all ages and abilities, including pedestrians who use wheelchairs, individuals with vision loss or cognitive disabilities, and older adults with limited mobility, vision, or hearing.
+The United States Access Board provides guidelines to help make streets and sidewalks within the public right-of-way accessible, addressing elements such as sidewalk slopes, ramps, crosswalks, traffic signal timing, and the inclusion of Accessible Pedestrian Signals (APS).
+FHWA requirements under Section 504 of the Rehabilitation Act of 1973 include oversight of State and local entities and recipients of Federal funds that are responsible for roadways and pedestrian facilities.

-For pedestrians with disabilities, details matter, and poor design can be a barrier to travel.
+For pedestrians with disabilities, details in design matter, as poor infrastructure can create barriers to travel.
 Design and infrastructure should serve mobility needs of all pedestrians.
-Crossing Solutions at Roundabouts and Channelized Turn Lanes: A Guidebook offers a range of geometric and traffic operational considerations to enable safe wayfinding and independence for blind pedestrians at the roundabouts and Channelized Turn Lanes.
+Crossing Solutions at Roundabouts and Channelized Turn Lanes: A Guidebook offers a range of geometric and operational considerations to support safe wayfinding and independence for blind pedestrians at these locations.
 Some of the guidance can be applied to other intersection types as well, such as Diverging Diamond Interchanges or other alternative intersection types.
-Chapter 5 of the Guidebook on Pedestrian Crossings of Public Transit Rail Services gives guidance to consider specifically at pedestrian-rail crossings.
+Additionally, Chapter 5 of the Guidebook on Pedestrian Crossings of Public Transit Rail Services offers recommendations for safety at pedestrian-rail crossings.

 Resources